Vrushank2107/GeoMatchX/README.md

 ## Database and data layer

-Current default: SQLite (via `better-sqlite3`) and a schema initialized in `src/lib/db.ts`.
-The code creates and migrates tables on first run and exposes helpers such as:
+The current default is **SQLite** (via `better-sqlite3`) with a schema initialized in `src/lib/db.ts`.
+On first run, the code creates/migrates tables and exposes helpers such as:

 - `testConnection()` — quick DB health check
-- `findLocationsWithinRadius()` & `calculateDistance()` — spatial helpers implemented in JS/SQL (Haversine formula)
+- `findLocationsWithinRadius()` & `calculateDistance()` — spatial helpers implemented in JS/SQL (Haversine formula) that power the **working geospatial (radius) queries** on the map and search endpoints.

-Important: The repo also contains scripts and documentation mentioning PostgreSQL + PostGIS and Prisma (for example under `scripts/`).
+The repo also contains scripts and documentation mentioning **PostgreSQL + PostGIS** and **Prisma** (for example under `scripts/`).
 Those are either legacy or optional production approaches.
-If you plan to run this in production or require robust spatial queries and concurrency, consider migrating to PostgreSQL with PostGIS and Prisma.
-If you want, I can help:

-- update code to use Prisma + PostgreSQL (generate schema + migrations)
-- or keep the lightweight SQLite approach for quick local development and testing
+For most local development, the built‑in SQLite setup is enough.

+For a more scalable production deployment with stronger spatial support and concurrency, you can migrate to PostgreSQL + PostGIS and Prisma while keeping the same domain model.

 ## API routes

 The app exposes a set of API routes under `src/app/api/`.
-There are both mock routes for development/testing (under `/api/mock/*`) and DB-backed routes (under `/api/*`).
-Examples:
+There are both mock routes for development/testing (under `/api/mock/*`) and DB‑backed routes (under `/api/*`).
+Example endpoints:

-- `GET /api/workers` — list workers (DB or mock depending on route)
+- `GET /api/candidates` — list candidates
-- `POST /api/post-job` — create job posting
+- `POST /api/post-job` — create a job posting
-- `GET/POST /api/search` — search workers
+- `GET/POST /api/search` — search candidates (supports location‑aware queries)

-- `GET /api/recommend` — get recommended workers
+The previous `/api/recommend` endpoint and related UI are **temporarily disabled** while the recommendation logic is being redesigned.
+You can re‑enable or re‑implement recommendations later without changing the core flows.

-You can inspect `src/app/api/` to see all endpoints and whether they use mock data or the `src/lib/db` module.
+Inspect `src/app/api/` to see all endpoints and whether they use mock data or the `src/lib/db` module.

 ## Authentication & sessions